Home Crosses Pagan symbols & customs Site search

 Why is the cross sideways?

-The cross is a horizontal form of Latin Cross, often refered to in jewelry as a Sideways Cross.
-There is no particular meaning to this orientation; like all crosses, the interpretation is whatever we want it to be.1
+The Dannebrog Cross is just a horizontal form of the upright Latin Cross, that is often referred to in jewellery as a Sideways Cross.
+There's no particular meaning to this orientation; like all crosses, the interpretation is whatever we want it to be.
+In the case of this cross, its orientation is for pragmatic reasons.

 National and regional flags that incorporate the Nordic Cross